Case Study Coffee Roasters

-Case Study Coffee Roasters is a coffee company with multiple locations in Portland, Oregon.
+Case Study Coffee Roasters is a coffee company with multiple locations in Portland, Oregon, United States.

 Description

 Walker MacMurdo of Willamette Week wrote in 2016, "With dignified, third-wave takes on Starbucks-style candy drinks—all flavored with housemade syrups and potions—alongside traditional drip and espresso coffee, Case Study is among Portland's most chill fancy coffee spots, an ideal place to get an hour or two of work done in between people watching."

 Fodor's says the business "serves small-batch, house-roasted coffee in a variety of formats, from Chemex to Aeropress to crowds of regulars".
-In her Moon-published guide book for the Pacific Northwest, Alllison Williams wrote, "Unlike the very hip Stumptown, Case Study Coffee is more about the café vibe."
+In her Moon-published guide book for the Pacific Northwest, Allison Williams wrote, "Unlike the very hip Stumptown, Case Study Coffee is more about the café vibe."
 She said the business sold bagels, granola, and pastries, in addition to coffee.

 History

 The business is owned by spouses Wes Russell and Christine Herman.
 The first store opened on Sandy Boulevard in northeast Portland's Rose City Park neighborhood.
 A second opened in downtown Portland in 2012, and a third opened on Alberta Street in northeast Portland's King neighborhood 2014.